 It could be that your kids simply have TOO MUCH STUFF in their rooms!!
-Too much stuff makes keeping a space organised a lot more difficult.
+Too much stuff means keeping a space tidy is a lot more difficult.

-So rather than going out and buying more storage containers, consider teaching your kids to successfully declutter their room.
+Rather than go and buy more storage containers, consider teaching your kids how to successfully declutter their room.
 Their bedroom will become more inviting and usable, and so much easier to keep clean and tidy.

 As our kids get older and start to mature, they can learn the skill of going through their own things and deciding what to keep and what to let go of themselves.
-Our kids can learn the skills to successfully declutter their room!
+Kids can learn the skills to successfully declutter their room!

 Are there any personal items kept in different areas around the house?

 Ok now’s the time to stand back and have a look together at how much stuff there is.
 Wow, that’s a lot of stuff!!
-Take a photo or two if you want to have some before and afters.
+Take a photo or two if you want to have some before photos.

 Now parents, you may be tempted to make comments along the way.
 Like,”Gosh you don’t play with x,y and z anymore you will probably want to get rid of that.”
 Please refrain!
 This first step is simply about sorting items into categories.

 Similarly to how us adults can find it difficult to let go of our “stuff” so can our kids.
 So it’s important that they feel a sense of control over the process of deciding what to keep and what to discard.